-The APP, as calculated above, is adjusted where the absence continues for a period that crosses two 31 March dates.
-Where an employee is, for example, on long term sick leave, APP is adjusted at midnight on the second 31 March following the date APP commenced.
+The annual APP figure is adjusted if the absence continues for a period that crosses two 31 March dates.
+If an employee is on long term sick leave, APP is adjusted at midnight on the second 31 March following the date APP commenced.
 The adjustment is the percentage adjustment specified in the Treasury Revaluation order for that (second) Scheme year ending on that 31 March.

-If the APP continues for a further year it will be revalued again at midnight on the third 31 March following the date APP commenced.
-The adjustment is the percentage adjustment specified in the Treasury Revaluation Order for that (third) Scheme year ending on that 31 March (and so on thereafter).
+If the APP continues for a further year, it will be revalued again at midnight on the third 31 March following the date APP commenced.
+The adjustment is the percentage adjustment specified in the Treasury Revaluation Order for that (third) Scheme year ending on that 31 March, and so on thereafter.